Intellimenta/DataBot/README.md

 [![Docs](https://img.shields.io/badge/docs-GitHub%20Pages-blue.svg?color=644883)](https://docs.databot-analytics.com/)

 # **DataBot** – *AI Assistant for Data Analytics*
-- With <a href="https://databot-analytics.com" target="_blank">DataBot</a>, you can ask analytical questions, create visualizations, run analyses, generate reports, produce forecasts and more, all using natural language
+- With <a href="https://databot-analytics.com" target="_blank">DataBot</a>, you can ask analytical questions, create visualizations, generate reports and produce forecasts, all using natural language
 - It's **self-hosted** and **free** for personal use.
 - It can be easily embedded in websites or apps (e.g. Salesforce)
 - DataBot combines rich features, strong security, and affordability in one solution.